wtetsu/gaze/README.md

 ---

 Kill an ongoing process, every time before it runs the next.
-This is Useful when you are writing servers.
+This is useful when you are writing a server.

 ```
 gaze -r server.py